Full K-Shield Workflow

 If this fails:

-Monitoringis selected.Confirm Rkhunter fields are visible.
+Monitoringtab is selected.Confirm the Rootkit Hunter fields are visible.

 When to Use: